 When we get lost in habitual behaviors—in living according to others expectations, in avoiding risks, in not questioning our beliefs—we bypass opportunities to celebrate life.
 Joy is only possible if you are living in your body, with your senses awake.
 One training that cultivates your capacity for joy is to purposefully stop when you even get the slightest little tendril of a sense of “Ah…happiness.”
 Whenever you start feeling some simple pleasure, a sense of something you appreciate, stop.
 Be fully aware of your body, of sensation and aliveness.
 Be aware of your heart.
 Sense what it’s like to fully savor the beauty of a falling leaf, the warmth of a hug, the quietness at dawn.
 We’re not a culture of savoring.
 We grasp after our pleasures, but we don’t pause.
 We don’t spend much time with our senses awake.

 See what happens if you commit yourself to loving life.
 Begin by remembering to pause and savor the simple pleasures.
 Have the intention to hold gently the difficulties.
 Open your heart to the life of this moment and discover that joy is never very far away.

-Enjoy this talk on What Keeps Us From Joy
+Enjoy this short video on What Keeps Us From Joy.

 For more information visit: www.tarabrach.com